 I think during the Celtic Tiger boom years, we got carried away and tried to get all fancy by serving “goujons” in restaurants.

-My homemade chicken nuggets recipe can be baked in the oven or fried, but I prefer oven cooking.
-Baked chicken nuggets have less fat than the fried variety.
+My homemade chicken tenders recipe can be baked in the oven or fried, but I prefer oven cooking for less calories.
+Baked chicken, even when breaded, has less fat than the fried variety.

 If you like crispy chicken tenders or crunchy chicken nuggets I find panko bread crumbs, mixed with finely grated parmesan cheese, are the perfect solution to this tender coating dilemma.